Luxembourg Resistance: Intelligence and sabotage

 The Resistance members were aware of the value of intelligence for the British, who were for a while the only country resisting Nazi Germany.
 In spite of this, the beginnings of intelligence work in Luxembourg were difficult, but the Resistance attempted again and again to find ways to send information to the British.

 Reports by doctor Fernand Schwachtgen, and signed "John the Blind", mostly reached London via the "Famille Martin" network, founded in Marseille by Walter Hamber, an Austrian Jew living in Luxembourg.
 These contained much information of great value, including information on V-1 and V-2 rocket testing sites in Peenemünde, which led to the Allies bombing these on the night of 17 August 1943.

 From August 1942, the Luxembourgish businessman Edouard Hemmer, residing in Belgium, worked with Jean Fosty of the Belgian network Zéro to set up the intelligence network "Organisation Tod", or OT.
 OT gathered information from Luxembourg, which was then transmitted to London through Zéro.
 In late April 1943, Hemmer was arrested, and OT ceased its activity.

 From autumn of 1943, Luxembourgish intelligence was started up again.
 It was primarily Josy Goerres who saw the importance of political, economic and military intelligence.
-His reports generally reached the government-in-exile via Belgium; others were transmitted through the hands of Dr Charles Marx, who had close contact with the French Resistance.
+His reports generally reached the government-in-exile via Belgium; others were transmitted through the hands of the doctor and politician Charles Marx, who had close contact with the French Resistance and was located in Aude in southern France.

 The Luxembourgish Resistance organised few acts of sabotage.
 In the steel plants, however, there was a "spirit of sabotage", which contributed to slowing the rate of production.
 Two acts of sabotage resulting in trail derailments were, however, organised at the initiative of Joseph Hittesdorf.

+Fighting

 400 men from Luxembourg, many of whom had refused to serve in, or who had deserted from, the German Wehrmacht, fought in the French maquis, where they were particularly active in the regions of Lyon, Grenoble, and the Ardennes.
 Many were killed in the war.
 Others, like Antoine Diederich, rose to high rank in the Resistance.
 Diederich, known only as "Capitaine Baptiste", had 77 maquis soldiers under his command and is best known for attacking Riom prison, where he and his fighters freed 114 inmates who had been sentenced to death.
-Additionally around 300 men from Luxembourg left their country to fight in the Ardennes section of the Witte Brigade, where they formed the so-called Red Lion Brigade.
+Additionally around 500 men from Luxembourg left their country to fight in the Ardennes section of the Witte Brigade, where they formed the Red Lion Brigade.
+74 of them died.

 During the Battle of the Bulge most of the Luxembourgish Resistance members continued their engagement by helping the U.S. Forces during the battle.
 Shortly before however, Luxembourgish Resistance members fought alone in the only major open battle fought between the Luxembourgish Resistance against soldiers of the Waffen-SS during the Battle of Vianden.